 - Dunham Road Trail Head:

 Follow directions above to the intersection of FM 1171 and Hwy 377 (approx .7 miles north of the dirt parking lot on Hwy 377).
 On the southeast corner of the intersection, look for Dunham Road.
 Take Dunham Road south, and follow the road until you reach an intersection.
 Go straight onto the dirt road.
 This dirt road will dead end into the parking area.
 At the trailhead, take the path that goes straight down the hill.
 It will dead end into the actual mountain bike trail.
 You may turn right or left at this juncture.

 3. Horseshoe Trail – For an easy, enjoyable short run, Horseshoe Trail is a good choice.
 Located on the south side of Lake Grapevine, the trail winds its way through woods near the lake for about 3 miles.
 Relatively flat and smooth, there is still enough change of terrain to make the trail interesting.
 Located in the town of Grapevine in Oak Grove Park, just off Dove Road.

-4. Arbor Hills Nature Preserve – The Arbor Hills Nature Preserve offers a 2.2 mile designed off road bike trail.
+4. Arbor Hills Nature Preserve – The Arbor Hills Nature Preserve offers a 2.5 mile designed off road bike trail.
 The trail is easy but has a number of switchbacks.
 The trailhead for the bike trail is off the concreate path wich parallels Parker Road.
 There are some additional trails which are under development.
-These trails with a total length of about 2.5 miles are off the concreate path just north and west of the bike trailhead.
+These trails are off the concrete path just north and west of the bike trailhead.
 These trails offer several steep hills.

 The Arbor Hills Preserve is in Northwest Plano.
 From Dallas take the Dallas North Tollway to the Parker Road exit.
 Then take a left (west) onto Parker Road.
 Follow Parker Road past the Midway stoplight.
 The Arbor Hills entrance is just west of the Fire Station.